• Skip to primary navigation

 Health Benefits of Raspberries

 Raspberries are not only a tasty dessert, but they also offer many health benefits.
 They are a fresh berry that is high in antioxidants, vitamin C and manganese.
 The small, but mighty, berry is also a good source of dietary fiber, which is essential for gut health.
-Enjoy these bite-sized chocolatey treats without feeling guilty, as raspberries are low in calories and sugar.
 So, not only will you enjoy the fresh berry flavor, but you also get the added benefit of consuming a nutrient-dense fruit.

 Key Ingredients